floridop/MNXB11-fairytale/fairytale.md

 on this.
 Take for example all these ways to prevent us to say things they don't want to hear...

+What is ethical?
+Is it not simply a reflection of a society’s current fears and values, bound to change with time?
+Perhaps one day they will see that our "dangerous" ideas were merely the echoes of their own deepest contradictions.

 There are ways to pursue such goals.
 For example...

 ------------------------------------------